Organic farming: Labour and employment

 Organic production is more labour-intensive than conventional production.
-On the one hand, this increased labour cost is one factor that makes organic food more expensive.
-On the other hand, the increased need for labour may be seen as an "employment dividend" of organic farming, providing more jobs per unit area than conventional systems.
+Increased labour cost is one factor that contributes to organic food being more expensive.
+Organic farming's increased labour requirements can be seen in a good way providing more job opportunities for people.
 The 2011 UNEP Green Economy Report suggests that "[a]n increase in investment in green agriculture is projected to lead to growth in employment of about 60 per cent compared with current levels" and that "green agriculture investments could create 47 million additional jobs compared with BAU2 over the next 40 years".

 Much of the growth in women labour participation in agriculture is outside the "male dominated field of conventional agriculture".
-Operators in organic farming are 21% women, as opposed to 14% in farming in general.
+Organic farming has a greater percentage of women working in the farms with 21% compared to farming in general with 14%.